 - The school employee has to have reasonable grounds to conduct the search and the circumstances have to justify the action at its inception.

 - The authorities conducting the search have to be careful about the reasonableness of their actions in terms of the situation and the age and gender of the students.

-– The routine search of lockers and desks is acceptable and can be made to be a part of the normal procedure.
-It should be school policy that parents are informed beforehand of these searches.
+- Routine desk or locker searches are acceptable and can be made a part of the normal procedure.
+It should be school policy that parents are informed beforehand of a locker search or desk search.

 - The more invasive a search, the stronger the probable cause should be.

-Authorities must also take certain precautions when conducting a search.
+Authorities must also take certain precautions when conducting search and seizure in schools.
 For example, a male official cannot conduct a physical inspection of a female student as that could amount to sexual harassment.
-If backed by a reasonable cause, searching students’ purses, book bags, lockers, packages and automobiles parked on school property is completely acceptable.
+If backed by a reasonable cause, searching students purses, book bags, lockers, packages and automobiles parked on school property is completely acceptable.

 But in the absence of strong suspicion, any search, especially a strip-search, is utterly unacceptable.
 Personal searches are required to be carried out in private and by officials of the same gender.
 Also, the provision of alternate clothing for the accused while the search is being carried out is a must.
-The use of “sniffer dogs” when a reasonable suspicion exists that a student is carrying drugs is allowed.
+The use of sniffer dogs is allowed when a reasonable suspicion exists that a student is carrying drugs.

 Enter your email to subscribe to daily Education News!

 - Teachers Unions